 Samsung Galaxy Watch Active 2 review: A good but still not great smartwatch

-The Samsung Galaxy Watch Active 2 covers most of the ground you'd want in an upgrade, including LTE options and lots of watch faces to pick from.
-At the same time, Samsung's attempt to imitate its own rotating bezel with touch doesn't work as well as it should for the money.
+Quick verdict: The Samsung Galaxy Watch Active 2 covers most of the ground you'd want in an upgrade, but Samsung's attempt to imitate its own rotating bezel with touch doesn't work as well as it should for the money.

 - Light and stylish